Reichsflotte: History

 The German Confederation, founded in 1815, was initially not in need of a navy, as it could rely on three members who commanded large fleets: The Grand Duke of Luxembourg (the King of the Netherlands) as commander of the Royal Dutch Navy, the Duke of Holstein as the commander of the Danish Navy, and last but not least, the King of Hanover as commander of the British Royal Navy.
 This had changed by the late 1830s, as the Kings of the Netherlands and Great Britain ceased to be members of the German Confederation, and in early 1848 Denmark also turned against Germany in the First Schleswig War.
 Soon, the Danish Navy stopped all German trade in the North Sea and the Baltic Sea.

-This newly created provisional government was headed by Archduke John of Austria as regent (Reichsverweser), i.e., as a temporary head of state, and he named August von Jochmus as Foreign Minister and Navy minister.
+This newly created provisional government was headed by Archduke John of Austria as regent (Reichsverweser); he named August von Jochmus as Foreign Minister and Navy minister.

 The parliament first met in Frankfurt on 18 May 1848, and on 12 June 1848 the diet of the German Confederation turned over its budget to the parliament.
 Only two days later, the parliament decided to spend six million Reichsthaler on a navy to be under the command of Prince Adalbert of Prussia.
 When he had to resign due to an order by the King of Prussia, Konteradmiral Karl Rudolf Brommy took over.

 In the Battle of Heligoland of 4 June 1849, the fleet under Brommy saw its only sea battle, which also remains the first and only naval combat under the black-red-gold flag of Germany.
 The battle, involving five vessels altogether, was inconclusive, with no losses on either side, but after it the Danish blockade was restored.